organicfreshcoffee/server/README.md

 {
   "type": "connect",
   "data": {
-    "token": "firebase_jwt_token"
+    "token": "firebase_jwt_token",
+    "playerId": "optional_player_id",
+    "userEmail": "user@example.com",
+    "position": {
+      "x": 0,
+      "y": 0.5,
+      "z": 0
+    },
+    "rotation": {
+      "x": 0,
+      "y": 0,
+      "z": 0
     }
   }
+}
 ```

-*Note: The server will verify this token by calling the configured auth server.*
+*Note: The server will verify this token by calling the configured auth server.
+Position and rotation are optional and will be used to set the player's initial spawn location.*

 #### Player Movement